If you’re looking for the best air purifier with washable filter that never needs to be replaced, you’re in luck.

 Is a Washable Filter the Same as a Permanent Filter?

+When you’re shopping for a cost-efficient air purifier, you’ll often find two seemingly interchangeable words along side each other: “washable filter” and “permanent filter.”
 While both terms ensure that you’re getting a product that has a reusable filter, there’s a big difference in how each one is kept clean and properly working.

-As the name suggests, an air purifier with a “washable filter” is one that you can wash with soap and water to remove the contaminants that it has collected.
+As the name suggests, an air purifier with a “washable filter” is one that you can wash with soap and water to remove contaminants.
+Reusable filters come in two types:

 - Washable HEPA filter, which has a 99.97% effectiveness rating

 - Washable iFD filter, which has a 99.99% effectiveness rating